Jail

 • Emergency visitation is subject to the approval of the on-duty Watch Commander

-• Visiting is based on a first-come-first-serve schedule only and may be changed or canceled at any time as circumstances in the West Covina Police Department Jail warrant
+• Visiting is based on a first-come, first-served schedule only and may be changed or canceled at any time as circumstances in the West Covina Police Department Jail warrant

-• An appointment to visit an individuals in custody can only be made on the day of the desired visit
+• An appointment to visit an individual in custody can only be made on the day of the desired visit